Biography of Sidney Ames 1930-1950

 After the war, Mr. Ames returned to Orono, Maine.
 There, his father Sam and mother Fannie owned and operated a bowling alley and pool hall, located at 22 Mill Street in Orono.
 The business had started in the late 1920s in nearby Bangor, Maine, when Sam, who had previously worked in a knitting mill, opened a pool hall and shoeshine on Exchange Street in Bangor.
 In 1930, the family moved to Orono, where Sam retained the pool hall business, lost the shoeshine, and added a few lanes of bowling.
 Renting a location in the basement of the local movie theatre located at 74 Mill Street, Sam was soon forced to move the business, for “talkies” had quickly become popular and patrons of the upstairs movie theatre were complaining about the noise emanating from the bowling alleys below.

 Sam then purchased a small building at 22 Mill Street that had been a tailor’s shop, but it was too small for the bowling alleys Sam had in mind, so Sam had to hire a carpenter to lengthen the building.
-Eventually the building accommodated 2-3 lanes of bowling on either side, and a couple of pool tables in the middle.
+Eventually the building accommodated 7 lanes of bowling and eight pool tables.
 The family lived in an apartment above the business.

 During the school year, business was good, as lots of college students from the nearby University of Maine, organized into bowling clubs, were patrons.
 But the business closed for the summer after the college students left town for their summer vacation.
 So, during the summers of 1934 and 1935, Sam, Fannie, and Sidney all travelled together on the carnival and fair circuit with some of the first pinball machines ever to be made.

 Sam peers through an octagon-shaped window of the bowling alley